paspalum dilatatum or crowngrass collar hairs

 There are only a few pre-emergents for dallisgrass, and these vary in longevity and safety.
 Good options to consider include Onset 10GR or Barricade Herbicide.

 You apply Barricade at 2-4L/Ha to give up to 6 months control.
 If you use this at lower rates and make split applications, you need to make another application 2-3 months later.
-Freehand is only for use on warm season turfgrass and you use this at 2Kg/100m2.
+Freehand herbicide is only for use on warm season turfgrass and you use this at 2Kg/100m2.

 The yearly use of Dimension, which targets summer grass, may have good pre-activity on Paspalum.